 - Carlow accepts up to 88 transfer credits—a minimum of 32 credits must be completed at Carlow

-*A license in the state in which the nurse is currently practicing is required.
-This program is designed for registered nurses seeking a BSN degree.
+*This program is designed for registered nurses seeking a BSN degree.
 Limited clinical practicum is required, as the program relies heavily on the experience gained during completion of the RN licensure.

 RN to BSN Admissions Requirements